-- 1. Candidates must follow for six terms, a part-time programme of instruction in Taxation. - 2.
+- 1. Amend citation reference 1.2 as follows: - '2.
 Candidates will be required to take a total of nine courses, comprised of three compulsory courses and six elective courses.
-The three compulsory courses are (i) Tax Principles and Policy, (ii) Principles of International Taxation and (iii) Tax Research Round Table.
-The six elective courses must be taken from the list of courses prescribed in the Schedule.
+The three compulsory courses are (i) Tax Principles and Policy, (ii) Principles of International Taxation and (iii) Tax Research Round Table. - 3.
+The six elective courses must be taken from the list of courses prescribed in the Schedule-MSc Taxation handbook and/or examination conventions.
 The details of the electives are set out in the relevant Student Handbook and shall be determined by regulation by the M.Sc.
-Executive Board, which shall arrange lectures and courses of instruction for the assessment.
-In addition to the elective courses in the Schedule, candidates may substitute one other course that may be approved by the

-M.Sc.
-Executive Board from time to time and notified to students by the end of the Monday of week minus 1 of the Michaelmas Term of the year in which the assessment for the subject takes place.
+Management Committee, which shall arrange lectures and courses of instruction for the assessment.
+In addition to the elective courses in the Schedule-MSc Taxation handbook and/or examination conventions, candidates may substitute one other course that may be approved by the M.Sc.
+Management Committee from time to time and notified to students by the end of the Monday of week minus 1 of the Michaelmas Term of the year in which the assessment for the subject takes place.'